What Is Art?: Church Christianity and the Renaissance

 Tolstoy approves of early Christian art for being inspired by love of Christ and man, as well as its antagonism to pleasure-seeking.
 He prefers this to the art born of "Church Christianity", which ostensibly evades the "essential theses of true Christianity" (that is, that all men are born of the Father, are equals, and should strive towards mutual love).
 Art became pagan – worshipping religious figures – and subservient to the dictates of the Church.

 The corruption of art was deepened after the Crusades, as the abuse of papal power became more obvious.
 The rich began to doubt, seeing contradictions between the actions of the Church and the message of Christianity.
 But instead of turning back to the early Christian teachings, the upper classes began to appreciate and commission art that was merely pleasing.
 This tendency was facilitated by the Renaissance, with the aggrandisement of ancient Greek art, philosophy, and culture which, Tolstoy alleges, is inclined to pleasure and beauty worship.

 Aesthetic theory

 Tolstoy perceives the roots of aesthetics in the Renaissance.
 Art for pleasure was validated in reference to the philosophy of the Greeks and the elevation of “beauty” as a legitimate criterion with which to separate good from bad art.

-Tolstoy moves to discredit aesthetics by reviewing and reducing previous theories – including those of Baumgarten, Kant, Hegel, and Schopenhauer – to two main “aesthetic definitions of beauty”:
+Tolstoy moves to discredit aesthetics by reviewing and reducing previous theories – including those of Baumgarten, Kant (Critique of Judgement), Hegel, Hume, and Schopenhauer – to two main “aesthetic definitions of beauty”: